posted by Sarah Noone

 To begin calculating, HSN looked at audience size, responders, and net sales.
 Then they looked at data across their test cell and control cell to determine whether or not their messaging campaigns were actually impacting the bottom line.

 In her presentation at ENGAGE 2017, Sarah gave two examples of incrementality, one showing a negative lift (meaning they would have gotten more responders if they hadn’t sent the message) and the other example showing a positive lift.
 This is how HSN proves incrementality without simply shifting attribution from one channel to the next.

 Sarah talks about incrementality at 22:10 in the video.

 Between November 2016 and today, Sarah and her team proved that with enough structure and planning, integrating a mobile engagement platform doesn’t need to be intimidating.
-HSN has now delivered over 450 messaging campaigns and has over one million downloads between both the App Store and Google Play Store.
+HSN has now delivered over 450 messaging campaigns.

 In the next few years, Sarah hopes to see even greater success with the HSN app and feels confident that the partnership between HSN and Localytics will continue to flourish.